PeeusD/MegaDriveHandler/README.md

 # Usage

-Rename file `.envs` to `.env` and add required values into it or add these values to your config variable sections settings in HEROKU/AWS/AZURE cloud platform:
+METHOD 1:Rename file `.envs` to `.env` and add required values into it or

+METHOD 2: add these values to your config variable sections settings in HEROKU/AWS/AZURE cloud platform:

 | Environment Variable     | Command Line argument | Description
 |--------------------------|:-----------------------:|---------------------------------------------------------------|